 3. Adoption of the Energy Strategy’s Implementation Programme

 41. Despite the Committee’s repeated requests, Serbia failed to provide the Committee with the date of the adoption of the Energy Strategy’s Implementation Programme.
 However, the Committee noted that, in its response to Bosnia and Herzegovina regarding notification, Serbia had specified that the Programme had been adopted on 26 October 2017.
 Serbia confirmed that date orally during the hearings of 10 November 2020.
+In its comments to the present findings and recommendations, Croatia stated that by its letter dated 23 December 2020 it had, with reference to article 11(2) of the Protocol, requested Serbia for information about the adoption of the programme.
+As of 30 December 2021 Croatia had not received that information.
+Similarly, Romania stated that as of 14 December 2021, Serbia had not informed it about the adoption of the programme.

 C. Affected Party views on the reopening of the transboundary consultations concerning the Energy Strategy and its Implementation Programme

 42. At its forty-ninth session, the Committee examined the information from Croatia, dated 7 January 2021, from Hungary, dated 19 January 2021, and from Romania, dated 12 January 2021, regarding their wish to conclude the transboundary consultations for the Strategy and its Implementation Programme.
-It noted that Romania had not provided an explicit answer to the Committee’s question on whether it wished to be afforded the opportunity to participate in the transboundary procedure regarding the Energy Strategy, taking into account that Serbia considered Romania potentially affected with respect to the Strategy and intended to notify it accordingly in late autumn 2013 and that the Strategy was adopted by Serbia in 2015.
 Croatia considered that there was no need for it to activate the transboundary procedure under article 10 of the Protocol regarding the Strategy, as it had participated in the transboundary procedure on the Programme.
-Hungary also did not see a need to reopen the transboundary procedure, as the Strategy had been adopted more than five years previously and its measures had already been partially implemented.
-Nor did Hungary see a need to reopen such a procedure on the Implementation Programme.
-However, during the Programme’s implementation, further to article 3 of the Convention, Hungary wished to be informed and officially notified by Serbia on any projects that were likely to have adverse impacts on the environment of Hungary.
+Hungary and Romania also did not see a need to reopen the transboundary procedure, as the Strategy had been adopted more than five years previously and its measures had already been partially implemented.
+Nor did Hungary and Romania see a need to reopen such a procedure on the Implementation Programme.
+However, during the Programme’s implementation, further to article 3 of the Convention, Hungary and Romania wished to be informed and officially notified by Serbia on any projects that were likely to have adverse impacts on their environment.
 All three Parties expressed their willingness to participate in the transboundary procedure regarding the new Energy Strategy that Serbia had informed the Committee about during the hearings and by its letter dated 30 March 2021.
 Hungary emphasized that, with a view to ensuring a faster and efficient administration of future transboundary procedures under the Convention and the Protocol, notification and subsequent correspondence should, preferably, be conducted via email between the points of contacts for notification, whose contact details were available on the treaties’ website and regularly updated by the secretariat.

 III.
 Consideration and evaluation